developess/build_a_phoenix_api/README.md

 get "/magic", MagicController, :index
 ```

-However, you're not limited to these keywords, its just convention to use (for example) `:index` for a page.
+However, you're not limited to these keywords, its just convention to use `:index` for a page, (for example).

 In an API with loads of routes to the same controller, other words (i.e. function names) might be more appropriate, e.g.